SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 It's not until the next ``await``, when the results of those asynchronous interactions with the server are needed that this function will suspend.

+Let's contrast the example above with a version that uses ``await`` instead of ``async``-``let``:

+.. testcode:: defining-async-function

+    >> func show(_ images: [Data]) { }
+    -> let firstPhoto = await downloadPhoto(named: photoNames[0])
+    -> let secondPhoto = await downloadPhoto(named: photoNames[1])
+    -> let thirdPhoto = await downloadPhoto(named: photoNames[2])
+    ---
+    -> let photos = [firstPhoto, secondPhoto, thirdPhoto] -> show(photos)

+..
+XXX FIXME XXX
+   Reflow the above example to START with the vanilla await and then replace it with async-let for a better problem/solution narrative flow

+   Also... need a real API that produces a async sequence.
+   I'd prefer not to go through the whole process of making one here, since the protocol reference has enough detail to show you how to do that

+◊ async let x = y       the *local* flow works on y and keeps going; suspensions point ◊ let x = await y       the *local* flow waits for y to be ready; no suspension point ◊ in both cases, the concurrency model lets code from elsewhere run ◊ the latter case lets you create parallelism
+◊ behind the scenes, async-let implicitly creates a child Task

 ..
 XXX expand this explanation a bit, then use it to transition into tasks